rust-lang/book/second-edition/src/ch16-01-threads.md

 same time.
 Programming with threads can add complexity, however.
 Since threads run simultaneously, there's no inherent guarantee about the order in which the parts of your code on different threads will run.
-This can lead to race conditions where threads are accessing data or resources in a consistent way, deadlocks where two threads both prevent each other from continuing, or bugs that only happen in certain situations that are hard to reproduce reliably.
+This can lead to race conditions where threads are accessing data or resources in an inconsistent order, deadlocks where two threads both prevent each other from continuing, or bugs that only happen in certain situations that are hard to reproduce reliably.
 Rust lessens the effect of these and other downsides of using threads, but programming in a multithreaded context still takes thought and code structured differently than for programs only expected to run in a single thread.

 There are a few different ways that programming languages implement threads.
 Many operating systems provide an API for creating new threads.
 In addition, many programming languages provide their own special implementation of threads.
-Programming language provided threads are sometimes called "lightweight" or "green" threads.
+Programming language provided threads are sometimes called *lightweight* or *green* threads.
 These languages take a number of green threads and execute them in the context of a different number of operating system threads.
 For this reason, the model where a language calls the operating system APIs to create threads is sometimes called *1:1*, one OS thread per one language thread.
-The green thread model is called the *M:N* model, `M` green threads per `N` OS threads, where `M` and `N` are not the same number.
+The green threaded model is called the *M:N* model, `M` green threads per `N` OS threads, where `M` and `N` are not necessarily the same number.

 Each model has its own advantages and tradeoffs.
 The tradeoff that's most important to Rust is runtime support. *Runtime* is a confusing term; it can